nsum/ms3-hotel-task-manager/README.md

 ## Bugs & Fixes
+- All html files except base.html throw warning "Doctype must be declared first."
+    - It is ignored because all html files are injected into base.html and it's Doctype is declared.
+- edit_dept_task has to identical id's in switches.
+    - It can be ignored because it's in if-else loop and only one id is used.
-- login_required decorator was throwing an error instead of redirecting when unlogged users tried to access restricted pages.
+- login_required decorator was throwing an error instead of redirecting when unlogged users tried to access restricted pages, because I used 'if session["user"] is None'.
-    Fixed by using: is_logged = session.get("user")
+    - Fixed by using: is_logged = session.get("user") in:
         if is_logged is None: ...

-        instead of if session["user"] is None
-- had to refactor tasks list half-way through after adding slideToggle click event to ul.
+- Had to refactor tasks list half-way through the project after adding slideToggle click event to ul.
     Idea was for tasks to be hidden until "show tasks" button was clicked.
-It would then show collapsable li of tasks.
-Had to reorganize divs and li's a bit to make it work.
+It would then show collapsable li of tasks, but it didn't work until I reorganized divs and li's a lot to make it work.